-2 It is recognised a Plan cannot dictate the precise pace of development; but it remains an aspiration and is therefore included in the vision and objectives.
-Site allocation policies include expected, but flexible delivery periods, principally to address infrastructure constraints
+2 It is recognised a Plan cannot dictate the precise pace of development; but it remains an aspiration and is therefore included in the vision and objectives. §

-- j) Define specific heritage assets to be safeguarded (Policy 6); - k) Set out how the landscape character of the Neighbourhood Area will be preserved and where possible enhanced (Policies 7A and 7B); - l) Define how local green spaces, biodiversity and habitats, green infrastructure and trees and hedges will be given special measures of protection (Policies 2Q and 7C to 7F); and - m) Define local criteria to alleviate flood risk (Policies 8A-8H and 9).
+- j) Define specific heritage assets to be safeguarded (Policy 6); - k) Set out how the landscape character of the Neighbourhood Area will be preserved and where possible enhanced (Policies 7A and 7B); - l) Define how local green spaces, biodiversity and habitats, green infrastructure and trees and hedges will be given special measures of protection (Policies 2Q and 7C to 7F); and - m) Define local criteria to alleviate flood risk (Policies 8 and 9).